tdiprima/ubuntu-hunter-probe/README.md

 You get blocked?
 That's on you.
 You summon a demon from a deprecated subnet?
 Also on you.

+Only use on networks you have explicit permission to explore.

 ## 🐧 What This Does

 Ubuntu Hunter Probe is a local-network discovery toolkit that: